 Disclosure: Man Makes Fire is reader-supported.
 When you buy gear using retail links on our site, we may earn an affiliate commission that helps pay for our work.
 Learn more.

-When I go backpacking, I usually bring along a 7.5′ three-weight fly rod.
-It’s light and packable.
-It’s also a Three Forks combo from Cabelas, which makes it a low-end-yet-high-quality rod that’s a wicked good deal.
-When our core group went backpacking in the White Clouds mountains in Idaho a couple of summers ago, I took this rod.
+When I go backpacking, I usually bring along a fly rod.
+When our core group went backpacking in the White Clouds mountains in Idaho a couple of summers ago, I took a small and light 3-weight fly rod.
 Except, along the way, I made a mistake.

 In the White Clouds, there’s a chain of a dozen connected lakes — Boulder Chain Lakes — and they’re all beautiful.
 Most of them have fish, but as I cruised the shoreline on a day hike from base camp along these lakes, each lake only seemed to have small fish in them.
 Sure, there might have been a lunker hiding in the deep water, but in my experience, even the big trout cruise the shoreline looking for wayward beetles, ants, and grasshoppers.

 All I saw were 6-to-8 inch trout, with the occasional skinny 10-incher catching my eye.
 Not big enough to halt a multi-mile day hike.